voxpupuli/agtm/types-and-providers.md

   end
 ```

-Destroy is, unsurprisingly, the method Puppet runs if ensure => absent.
-In
+Destroy is, unsurprisingly, the method Puppet runs if ensure => absent
-this case it simply extracts the pid it discovered in self.instances and sends
+and `exists?` returned true.
+In this case it simply checks the pid
-it a SIGTERM to shut it down.
-Once it does that it clears out the
+value contained within the @property\_hash and sends it a SIGTERM to
+shut it down.
+Once it does that it clears out the @property_hash to
-@property_hash to reflect that the resource, and all its properties are gone.
+reflect that the resource, and all its properties, is gone.

 ```
   def destroy